 Do you dream of going away by yourself to spend a few days doing what you enjoy, whenever the mood strikes you?
 Many of us spend years doing what we have to do each day, caring for others, working to pay the bills, running businesses or households, or perhaps all of the above at the same time.
 Life can start to make us feel like a hamster on a wheel if we never take a break.

-I enjoyed my vacation a few weeks ago so much that I decided to take another solo vacation.
-Temperatures below 75F constitute jacket weather for me, so I plan to seek out a sunny spot as often as possible during future winters.
-The photo above was snapped by Mr. Mickey before he took me to the airport.
-I had to change my packing plans as the departure day grew near because the warm weather I was planning for turned out to be much cooler than average for northern Florida during this time of year.
-Today I am sharing photos of what I packed and a few pictures I snapped while out and about in the Fernandina Beach Historic District and around Amelia Island.
+I enjoyed my vacation a few weeks ago so much that I decided to take another solo break.
+Temperatures below 75F constitute jacket weather for me, so I plan to seek a sunny spot as often as possible during future winters.
+Mr. Mickey snapped the photo above before he took me to the airport.
+I had to change my packing plans as the departure day grew near because the warm weather I was planning for turned out to be much colder than average for northern Florida during this time of year.
+Today, I share photos of what I packed and a few pictures I snapped while out and about in the Fernandina Beach Historic District and around Amelia Island.

-I went for a three mile walk on the beach and visited at least one state park each day.
-My daily activities included walking through villages to admire the Victorian houses, watching people and birds, visiting interesting shops, musuems, lighthouses, gardens and forts.
+I went for a three-mile walk on the beach and visited at least one state park each day.
+My daily activities included walking through villages to admire the Victorian houses, watching people and birds, visiting interesting shops, museums, lighthouses, gardens, and forts.
 My favorite way to experience life is always while taking a long walk.

-These two ladies really stood out in their hats and dresses.
-It was fun to visit with them for a moment when I asked for permission to photograh them.
+These two ladies stood out in their hats and dresses.
+It was fun to visit with them for a moment when I asked for permission to photograph them.